phillc/agentvsagent/README.md

 * run `npm install`
 * run tests via `make test`

-The command `make setup` has a more complete setup, including thrift
+The command `make setup` has a more complete setup.

 ## In need of